prashantpurwar12/prashantpurwar12/README.md

 Java Full-Stack Developer | MERN Stack | Backend & Web Application Development

 I am a Java Full-Stack Developer with hands-on experience in building backend-driven and full-stack web applications.
 I have practical exposure to the MERN stack and a strong foundation in designing scalable, secure, and maintainable systems.

-During my CodSoft internship, I worked on real-world projects that strengthened my understanding of application architecture, database design, and backend workflows.
+During my internship at **CodSoft**, I worked on real-world projects that strengthened my understanding of backend development, database design, application architecture, and clean coding practices.

 ---